Qonda3/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 0-reset_to_98.c function that takes a pointer to an int as a parameter and updates the value it points to 98.
+1-swap.c function that swaps the values of two integers.